LBCrion/sfwbar/doc/sfwbar.rst

   a menu separator.
 This item has no parameters

 submenu
   attach a submenu.
-Submenu has a one parameter, a label to display in the parent menu.
-The submenu contains a list of items, which will be placed into it.
+The first parameter parameter is a label to display in the parent menu, the second optional parameter is a menu name, if a menu name is assigned, further items can be added to a submenu as to any other menu.

 Actions
 -------